 - Relationship building with clients and resellers

-- Make sure the sales reps are accountable for their performance and result at all times.
+- Please ensure the sales reps are always accountable for their performance and result.

 - Help with hiring and training